jbfavre/docker-vertica/README.md

 ## Usage

-You can use theses images without persistent data store:
+You can use the image without persistent data store:

     docker run -p 5433:5433 jbfavre/vertica:9.2.0-6_debian-8